Practicall Teamλ︎

 Sponsor Practicalliλ︎

-Thank you to Cognitect, Nubank and a wide range of other sponsors from the Clojure community for your continued support
+Thanks to Nubank and sponsors from the Clojure community for their continued support

-Johnny Stevenson is the founder of Practical.li, using my experiences of teaching thousands of people over the last 3 decades.
+Johnny is the founder of Practical.li, using my experiences from teaching thousands of people over the last 3 decades.

 A presentation to introduce where I came from was captured from my time working for StatsBomb in 2021 (focusing on my life rather than career).